Billi-Green/Ghost_ESP_B/docs/hugo docs/content/latest/getting-started/sd-card.md

 weight: 40
 ---

-GhostESP uses an SD card for storing PCAP captures, GPS logs, Evil Portal files, infrared remotes, and NFC data.
-This guide covers WebUI file management, CLI operations, and pin configuration.
+GhostESP uses SD cards to store captures, logs, and files.
+Learn how to manage files and configure pins.

 ## Storage Structure